sirisian/ecmascript-types/README.md

 #### The Iteration Types

+An effective declared iterator hook can establish an early error even when the containing function is never called.
+For example, `function f(o: { [Symbol.iterator]: uint8 }) { for (const x of o) {} }` is rejected because the selected hook cannot be called.
+The same rule applies to array spreads, array patterns and `yield*`, and to asynchronous consumers using their selected protocol.
+Inherited and specialized member types contribute, using the actual well-known symbol identity.

+Async selection preserves fallback: a nullish `Symbol.asyncIterator` selects the synchronous protocol, while a present numeric async hook fails without trying it.
+Optional and union hooks are rejected only when every possible selected path is known invalid.
+An undeclared hook on an open object, an unrelated symbol or a symbol index signature alone does not prove failure.
+An open object-shaped hook might itself be callable.
+No getter or iterator is run during checking.
+Named argument spreading and index-based reference iteration keep their separate rules.

 The protocols are interfaces, so a value satisfies them by having the members.
 This is not a stylistic choice: ```for...of``` asks whether ```[Symbol.iterator]``` is callable and never asks what a value declared, so a type that refused a hand-written iterator would describe a language this is not.

 ```js